-AAP’s success can be attributed to its people that work here.
-The diversity of AAP, from journalists to designers, ensures that there is a chance for anyone with a passion for media to grow.
+AAP’s success can be attributed to its people.
+The diversity of AAP, from journalists to designers, ensures that there is the opportunity for anyone with a passion for media to grow.

 News Interns – Click for more information

 News Interns focus on online research, data mining, video sourcing and taking, reporting and news writing, all while upholding traditional virtues of accuracy, speed, ethical reporting, clear writing and good grammar.

 A comprehensive and highly-regarded 12-month Cadetship program rotates aspiring young journalists through disciplines including general news, finance, politics, courts, entertainment, video, sport and racing.
 Cadets must achieve 120 words per minute in Teeline shorthand to graduate.